nmrao/sample-soapui-projects/multipleEnvironmentsSingleConfig/README.md

     release => software version used from the above configuration file

 -- Execute the project level Setup Script or execute the project directly

+#### How to adopt this solution to your project?

+- Have the `config, env, release` properties in the project.
+No need to provide values as they are overridden by testrunner command when user provides `-P` option as mentioned in the above example.
+- Please loook at the Project level `Setup Script, Teardown Scripts`.
+Just copy the both into your project.
+- Create your own `Config.groovy` file as environment properties.
+Please note that do not change the names of `common, environment`.
+Rest you can change any.
+Accordingly use the Project level propties to access these values confiured in groovy file.